dlkakbs/biomed-research/README.md

-# BioMed Research Engine: Veliora
+# Veliora

-Agentic biomedical research workflow for repurposing analysis, built around real payment rails.
+Agentic biomedical research workflow for drug repurposing analysis, powered by programmable payment rails.

-# Built for the Agentic Economy on Arc Hackathon
+Built for the **Agentic Economy on Arc Hackathon**
 Categories:
-- `Usage-Based Compute Billing`
-- `Real-Time Micro-Commerce Flow`

-## TL;DR

-- Multi-agent biomedical research pipeline for repurposing analysis
-- Uses x402 + Circle Gateway for paid low-value research actions and ERC-8183 on Arc for outer job escrow and resolution
-- Produces selective research briefs with peer review, delivery gating, and refund-on-rejection behavior

-The product turns a user research request into a multi-stage economic workflow:

-It uses Arc, Circle Gateway, x402, and ERC-8183 to make those steps economically practical:

-- `x402` provides paid API-style access to research steps
-- `Circle Gateway` enables gasless authorization and batched settlement for many low-value USDC payments
-- `Arc` provides fast finality and a USDC-native flow for this coordination model
-- `ERC-8183` gives the outer client-provider-evaluator job lifecycle: create, fund, submit, complete, reject

-- The user opens an ERC-8183 job on Arc
-- The PI agent orchestrates paid evidence-gathering steps through x402
-- Circle Gateway batches low-value USDC nanopayments on Arc
-- The system assembles, reviews, and either delivers or rejects the report
-- If the report is approved, the internal agent budget is distributed on completion

-Veliora is a payment-aware research pipeline with traceable evidence, peer review, and onchain job settlement.

-## What Veliora does?

-The user submits a disease-focused research query and funds a job budget in USDC.
-The system then runs a coordinated biomedical workflow across literature mining, drug-database screening, pathway anchoring, hypothesis generation, evidence scoring, red-team review, and final report synthesis.

-The output is a research brief, not a treatment recommendation.
-Reports are designed to be selective: a run can produce a shortlist, a weaker early-stage hypothesis, or no deliverable signal at all.
-If nothing crosses the quality bar, the run is rejected and the escrow is refunded onchain.

-## Problem/Value
-Biomedical research workflows involve many specialized but coordination-heavy steps:

-- retrieving and filtering literature
-- screening candidate molecules and targets
-- anchoring candidates to disease biology
-- running independent critique and review

-Traditional payment rails are awkward for this because every small service action becomes too expensive or too operationally heavy to settle.

-## Why Arc + Circle

-This stack was chosen for product reasons.

-- `Per-action research economics`
-  The workflow breaks research into multiple paid steps.
-Circle Gateway batching keeps those steps practical instead of requiring every micropayment to settle as an expensive standalone transaction.

-- `USDC-native coordination`
-  Buyers authorize payments in USDC.
-The workflow does not need to force users into a separate volatile gas-token UX for every research action.

-- `Fast finality for sequential agents`
-  A research run contains many dependent stages.
-Faster confirmation reduces dead time between steps.

-- `Clear outer escrow lifecycle`
-  ERC-8183 is used for the higher-level marketplace contract: the client funds a job, the provider submits a result digest, and the evaluator/finalizer resolves completion or rejection.

-## Execution Proof

-This workflow was exercised as a real paid batch.

-In one proof batch:

-- `10` research jobs were executed end to end
-- each job moved through the visible ERC-8183 lifecycle:
-  `create -> setBudget -> fund -> submit -> complete|reject`
-- this produced `50` visible lifecycle actions across the batch
-- each job also triggered `5` x402-paid research actions
-- this produced `50` offchain paid actions across the batch
-- each paid action used the configured nanopayment price of `0.002 USDC`

-This is the intended operating model of the product: an escrowed client job on Arc, PI-orchestrated paid research steps through x402 + Circle Gateway, and final settlement through ERC-8183.

-## Agent System

-The pipeline is presented in-product as named specialist agents:

-- `Dr. Iris · PI Agent`
-  Research orchestrator.
-Dispatches the workflow, pays for external research services, tracks status, and manages delivery/rejection.

-- `Dr. Mira · Literature`
-  Mines PubMed/OpenAlex-style literature inputs, filters papers, and returns prioritized evidence with provenance.

-- `Dr. Rex · DrugDB`
-  Screens ChEMBL, target, and candidate-molecule context.

-- `Dr. Nova · Pathway`
-  Anchors the run in disease biology using pathway, target, genetic, and trial context.

-- `Dr. Spark · Repurposing`
-  Converts upstream evidence into candidate hypotheses and filters weak or non-reportable ideas.

-- `Dr. Vera · Evidence`
-  Applies structured scoring across literature support, biology overlap, clinical evidence, safety, and genetic context.

-- `Dr. Vale · Red Team`
-  Performs adversarial review and surfaces failure modes, limitations, and disconfirming tests.

-- `Dr. Aria · Report`
-  Produces the final research brief and prepares the delivery package.

-- `Review I / Review II / Tiebreak`
-  Peer-review layer.
-The evaluator stage determines whether the output is approved for delivery or rejected.

-## Pipeline

-## Architecture At A Glance
+- Usage-Based Compute Billing
+- Real-Time Micro-Commerce Flow

+---

+## Overview

+Veliora is a multi-agent biomedical research system that turns a disease-focused query into a structured repurposing analysis workflow.

+A user funds a research job in **USDC**, and the system coordinates multiple specialist agents across literature mining, drug database screening, pathway analysis, hypothesis generation, evidence scoring, red-team review, and final report synthesis.

+The result is a **research brief**, not a treatment recommendation.

+Veliora is designed to be selective:
+- it may return a strong shortlist,
+- a weaker exploratory hypothesis,
+- or no deliverable at all.

+If the output does not pass review, the job is rejected and the escrow is refunded onchain.

+---

+## Problem

+Biomedical research workflows are expensive to coordinate because they are made up of many small, specialized steps such as:

+- retrieving and filtering literature,
+- screening candidate drugs and targets,
+- anchoring candidates to disease biology,
+- scoring evidence quality,
+- and running independent review.

+These steps are often too fragmented for traditional payment rails.

+Paying for each small research action individually is usually:
+- operationally heavy,
+- too expensive for low-value actions,
+- and difficult to audit across a multi-stage workflow.

+As a result, it is hard to build a research pipeline where many agents or services can be paid fairly and efficiently per action.

+---

+## Solution

+Veliora solves this by combining an **agentic research workflow** with a **two-layer payment architecture**:

+- **ERC-8183 on Arc** manages the outer job lifecycle: create, fund, submit, complete, or reject.
+- **x402 + Circle Gateway** handle low-value paid research actions inside the workflow.
+- **Arc** provides fast finality and a USDC-native coordination layer.

+This lets Veliora support:
+- escrowed research jobs,
+- paid per-step external services,
+- traceable evidence collection,
+- peer review before delivery,
+- and refund-on-rejection behavior.

+In short, Veliora makes multi-step biomedical research economically practical.

+---

+## Use Case

+A user submits a disease-focused research question such as:

+> “What repurposable compounds may be relevant for this disease area based on literature, pathway context, and known targets?”

+The workflow then:

+1. creates and funds a research job in USDC,
+2. dispatches specialist agents,
+3. pays external research services as needed,
+4. synthesizes candidate hypotheses,
+5. evaluates evidence strength,
+6. runs adversarial review,
+7. prepares a final research brief,
+8. and either delivers or rejects the result.

+### Example output behavior

+- **Strong evidence + review approval**
+  A report is delivered and the job is completed.

+- **Weak but still interesting signal**
+  A report may still be delivered, but clearly labeled as exploratory.

+- **No defensible signal**
+  The job is rejected and the client escrow is refunded.

+---

+## System Architecture

+Veliora is built as a payment-aware multi-agent research pipeline.

+### High-level flow

 ```text
 Client Wallet